Presence (Crowd Connected) Setup Guide

 Once logged in, use the icons on the left side of your screen to navigate the system.

-2. POSITIONING CONFIGURATION – use for setting when and where data will be collected.
+- MOBILE SDK SETUP – use for setting when and where data will be collected (most of this is done by WMT support)

-5. ANALYTICS – access heatmaps and other data visualizations.
+- MAPPING VISUALIZATIONS – access heatmaps and other data visualizations

 Crowd Connected Console User Guide